sagarbiophysics/Subtomo-tutorials/source/HIV/index.rst

 HIV dataset
 =======================================

-Subtomogram averaging tutorial for the EMPIAR XXXXX HIV dataset.
+In this session, we will work on the HIV immature capsid dataset (EMPIAR-10164).

 .. toctree::